Syncplay/syncplay/README.md

 # Syncplay

-Solution to synchronize video playback across multiple instances of MPlayer and/or Media Player Classic (MPC-HC) over a network such as the Internet.
+Solution to synchronize video playback across multiple instances of MPlayer and/or Media Player Classic (MPC-HC) over the Internet.

 ## What does it do